chromaui/chromatic-docs/circleci.md

 Chromatic's automation can be included as part of your CircleCI job with relative ease.

-With a small change to your current implementation you'll get your Storybook published and visual testing up and running.

 ## Initial configuration

 Assuming you have a similar configuration in your `.circleci/config.yml`: